 The issuing bank is typically the bank with which you applied for a credit or debit card (a local credit union, Chase, Wells Fargo, Bank of America, etc.).
 Because a number of entities participate in the processing of a credit card payment, they each take a portion of your merchant account fee.
 The interchange rate of Visa and Mastercard will have a large impact on your monthly fees.

 Card networks change their fees on a regular basis.
-However, they are not obligated to notify your of these changes.
+However, they are not obligated to notify you of these changes.
 You will only notice if you pay attention to your ever-increasing monthly merchant fees.
-However, as network fees make up only 15% of your company’s merchant account fees, the subtle rising of monthly fees can remain unnoticed for quite some time.
+However, as network fees make up only 5% of your company’s merchant account fees, the subtle rising of monthly fees can remain unnoticed for quite some time.

-Visa and Mastercard interchange rates vary based on which credit card network you’re using as well as the level of interchange you’re being charged.
-A merchant will pay more in fees when a payment is applied at the point of sale by punching in the card numbers versus swiping the magnetic strip through the POS device.
+Also undergoing continual changes twice a year, Visa and Mastercard interchange rates vary based on which credit card network you’re using as well as the level of interchange you’re being charged.
+Along with the changing rates, the way a merchant’s product is purchased can change what they pay in fees.
+A merchants will pay more in fees when a payment is applied at the point of sale by punching in the card numbers versus swiping the magnetic strip through the POS device.

-With so many variables involved, it’s important to work with a merchant account savings firm that can help your company stay on top of the latest interchange rates.
+With so many variables involved, it is important to work with a merchant account savings firm that can help your company stay on top of the latest interchange rates.
 Verisave auditing experts manage card network rates and changes.
-They are also experienced negotiators who often manage significant savings in processing rates without having to switch processors.
+They are also experienced in achieving significant savings in processing rates without having to switch processors.

 Receive A Free First Analysis